Technologicat/unpythonic/doc/features.md

 When the `with` block exits, the environment clears itself.
 The environment instance itself remains alive due to Python's scoping rules.

+(This allows using `with env(...) as e:` as a poor man's `let`, if you have a block of statements you want to locally scope some names to, but don't want to introduce a `def`.)

 ``env`` provides the ``collections.abc.Mapping`` and  ``collections.abc.MutableMapping`` APIs.